trishakarki667/DATA3001-data-racing-4/README.md

 # Main Objective

-To develop a comprehensive dataset using data collected in 2022, 2023 and 2024 from an F1 simulation by Oracle.
+&nbsp;&nbsp;&nbsp;&nbsp;To develop a comprehensive dataset using data collected in 2022, 2023 and 2024 from an F1 simulation by Oracle.
 This product will identify key variables that should be optimised to achieve an ideal lap time, specifically focusing on turns 1 and 2 on the race track.

 # Significance

-F1 racing is becoming increasingly data-centric, with teams relying on extensive data to make strategic decisions and improve their performance.
+&nbsp;&nbsp;&nbsp;&nbsp;F1 racing is becoming increasingly data-centric, with teams relying on extensive data to make strategic decisions and improve their performance.
 This data product will serve as a foundation for further modelling by identifying crucial factors such as braking point, turning points, and car positioning to maximise exit speed from turn 2.
 By leveraging these insights, teams can make informed decisions, giving their drivers a competitive edge on the track.

 # Relation to  previous work

-In recent years, data analysis has become central to F1 racing, with teams leveraging Monte Carlo simulations and real-time data to improve their strategies for optimal performance.
+&nbsp;&nbsp;&nbsp;&nbsp;In recent years, data analysis has become central to F1 racing, with teams leveraging Monte Carlo simulations and real-time data to improve their strategies for optimal performance.
 Previous efforts, particularly by teams like Oracle Red Bull Racing, have focused on collecting data related to variables such as speed, throttle, and steering inputs.
 Drivers like Max Verstappen use these advanced simulations to identify key factors that influence lap times and make adjustments accordingly.

-This project builds on Oracle’s existing data by introducing new variables and manipulating data to ultimately create a data framework.
+&nbsp;&nbsp;&nbsp;&nbsp;This project builds on Oracle’s existing data by introducing new variables and manipulating data to ultimately create a data framework.
 By expanding the dataset in this way, we aim to provide drivers with more detailed insights to make better-informed decisions and ultimately improve lap times.

 # Sources:

-The data sources used to construct the data product are datasets provided by Oracle which contain records of variables recorded in an F1 simulation during the years 2022 - 2024.
+&nbsp;&nbsp;&nbsp;&nbsp;The data sources used to construct the data product are datasets provided by Oracle which contain records of variables recorded in an F1 simulation during the years 2022 - 2024.
 The data itself was produced via the EA F1 simulator in which various drivers raced around the track while information on relevant variables was recorded.

-The variables included in the 2022 and 2023 datasets will be used to construct data product are shown below.
+&nbsp;&nbsp;&nbsp;&nbsp;The variables included in the 2022 and 2023 datasets will be used to construct data product are shown below.

 | Variable       | Description |
 |:-----------|:----|